bogwonch/appstore-agreements/Terms-and-Conditions.md

 Aptoide
 :   The developer and the store owners[^2].
 Aptoide may round prices.

+Apple
+:   Developer picks a price tier from Apple's list of prices.
+Pricing tier used to set worldwide pricing.

 Refunds
 -------

 Yandex
 :   Available for fifteen minutes after paying for the content.
 For IAP there are no refunds.

+    'yandex' says Purchase:P canBeRefunded
+      if P isContent
+      where age(P) < 0.25.

 Google Play
 :   Supposedly only for defective content, or content which has been removed from the store (and your device) by Google.
 However you may request a refund through the Play Store app for two hours after you purchase it.
 The developer agreement says that a refund for an amount less than 10 USD may be issued upto 48 hours after the purchase; for amounts above 10USD it depends on who processed the payment.

+    'google' says Purchase:P canBeRefunded
+      where age(P) < 2.

+    'google' says Purchase:P canBeRefunded
+      where age(P) < 48, amount(P) < 10.

+    'google' says A can-say Purchase:P canBeRefunded
+      if A hasProcessed(P)
+      where amount(P) >= 10.

 Amazon
 :   No.